Feeding Changes by the 6th Month

 Where to Buy

-Dec 1, 2015 – By this time last year, most pregnant mares were at least approaching their 7th month of pregnancy and changes in their feeding program should have started.
+In December, most pregnant mares are at least approaching their 7th month of pregnancy and changes in their feeding program should have started.
 People often ask, “Why does a pregnant mare need anything different than a pregnant mare in the wild?”
 The reasons are:

 - to optimize nutritional health during pregnancy;